 Interviews of applicants shall be conducted in open session.
 The Council may choose to share anticipated interview questions with the applicant pools on advance of interviews.
 The chairperson of the respective advisory board (or a representative) will also be invited to attend the interviews, and may participate in the process to the degree desired by the Council.
-Upon completion of the interviews, the Council shall, in open session, make its reappointments of incumbents and appointments of new members and may designate alternates that could be considered for appointment in the event of a vacancy occurring within six months of the appointment through resignation or removal.
-The Council will seek to make appointments of qualified candidates who reflect the diversity of Kirkland, including with respect to race, ethnicity, gender, and sexual orientation.
+Upon completion of the interviews, the Council shall, in open session, make its reappointments of incumbents and appointments of new members and may designate alternates that could be considered for appointment in the event of a vacancy occurring within-six-months one year of the appointment Formatted: Highlight Formatted: Highlight through resignation or removal.
+The Council will seek to make appointments of qualified candidates who reflect the diversity of Kirkland, including with respect to race, ethnicity, gender, sexual orientation, gender identification, or the presence of any sensory, mental, or physical disability.
 Following appointment, the appointee and alternates, as well as all other candidates, will be notified in writing of the Council's decisions.